OwenTheProgrammer/The-Shader-Grimoire/Sections/DumpingGrounds.md

 ### Basis View-plane Vectors from ScreenPos

 This constructs a basis coordinate system (x,y,z) from a screenspace position.
-- The X vector (column 1) represents the "right" direction of the viewing plane
+- The X vector (`i` in column 1) represents the "right" direction of the viewing plane
-- The Y vector (column 2) represents the "up" direction of the viewing plane
+- The Y vector (`j` in column 2) represents the "forward" direction of the viewing plane
-- The Z vector (column 3) points towards the camera, representing the view plane "up" vector
+- The Z vector (`k` in column 3) points towards the camera, representing the view plane "up" vector

 ```hlsl
 float3x3 screenToViewBasis(float2 screenPos)